Swimrun Paddles -

 Inside view of a green SwimRun Paddle

-I have since replaced the black rubber straps with softer rubber tubing, in a different layout.
+I replaced the black rubber straps with softer rubber tubing, in a different layout.
 You can see what I've done in the photos below.
 The new layout and softer rubber tubing allows me to turn the paddles round quickly when exiting the water, allowing me to use my hands without the paddles falling off.

 A green Swimrun paddle with yellow rubber strapsThe new rubber tubing straps